 Get a list of furniture and other items in the property (an inventory), including notes of any damage or disrepair.
 It is best to sign it with your landlord at the start of your tenancy to prevent future disagreement.
 Take dated photographs to evidence the condition of the property when you moved in.
-If unsure about a tenancy agreement, go to an advice agency such as a local Age UK, or Citizens Advice before signing.
+If unsure about a tenancy agreement, go to an advice agency such as a local Age UK, or Citizens Advice to seek help to review this before signing.